Wrongful Death Truck Accident Attorneys Serving Chicago, Illinois

 Parties Who May Be Legally Responsible For A Fatal Truck Accident

-Usually, trucking companies and truckers maintain strict schedules in an effort to make deliveries on time.
-As a result, the trucking companies will do nearly anything to ensure the schedules are met.
+Usually, trucking companies and truckers maintain strict schedules to make deliveries on time.
+As a result, the trucking companies will do nearly anything to ensure that timelines are met.
 Skilled attorneys that specialize in trucking accidents with fatalities can determine if the truck company was at fault through a variety of actions that could include:

 - The trucking company hired unqualified drivers

-- The trucking company hired drivers with a long history of serious traffic violations
+- The trucking company hired drivers with a long history of traffic violations

 - The trucker failed to take their federally-mandated rest breaks